 - how hard it is to comply in rural areas.

-- Recognise that some rural people don't have cell phone coverage, a reliable internet connection or access to public transport.
+Challenges around infrastructure for rural people include not having cell phone coverage, a reliable internet connection, or suitable public transport.

 Access to services